wp-plugins/search-magic-fields-2-widget/readme.txt

 = Where is the documentation? =
 [http://magicfields17.wordpress.com/magic-fields-2-search-0-4-1/](http://magicfields17.wordpress.com/magic-fields-2-search-0-4-1/).

+= After upgrading to version 0.4.6 the search results table of post is not sortable. =

+Version 0.4.6 has a new default content macro for sortable tables.
+However, the toolkit will not automatically replace an existing content macro - because you may have customized it.
+However, you can restore the default content macro by completely erasing the content macro definition.

 == Screenshots ==
 1. The Adminstrator's Interface for Field Selection.
 2. The Adminstrator's Interface for Settings.